voussoir/etiquette/README.md

 Etiquette
 =========

-This is the readme file.
+I am currently running a demonstration copy of Etiquette at http://etiquette.voussoir.net where you can browse around.
+This is not yet permanent.

 ### To do list
 - Make the wording between "new", "create", "add"; and "remove", "delete" more consistent.